 IN THE VINEYARD

-“With a decent 2012 winter rainfall of 440mm, we could carefully select each parcel of fruit to create a wine that truly reflects the excellence of the Swartland region.
+“With a very good winter rainfall of 577mm, we could carefully select each parcel of fruit to create a wine that truly reflects the excellence of the Swartland region.
 The wine has a well-integrated palate, opulent tannin structure and balanced mouth feel, giving it the potential to age another decade.
-Only 10 barrels were made though, so act quick.
+Only 12 barrels were made though, so act quick.
 Due to the drought in 2016/2017 no Malabar was made.
 Enjoy!” – Charl du Plessis

-Layered and perfumed aromas of rich blackberry, plum, cacao and violets captivate the senses.
+Layered and perfumed aromas of violets, plum, charcuterie spice and cocoa captivate the senses.
 On the palate there is dense black fruit, spice followed by supple age-worthy tannin and freshness.
-Spice Route Malabar 2013 is best complimented with slow roasted lamb or even a charcuterie tapas selection.
+Spice Route Malabar 2015 is best complimented with slow roasted lamb or even a charcuterie tapas selection.

 50% Syrah | 25% Mourvèdre |17% Grenache| 8% Petite Sirah